Invertus/saferpayofficial-1.7.6/README.md

 <h1 align="center">Saferpay Official Module for PrestaShop up to 1.7.6.0</h1>

 > [!NOTE]
-> Module is compatible up to 1.7.6.0 PrestaShop version
+> This module is only compatible with PrestaShop versions **lower than 1.7.6.1.**\
+> A module compatible with higher versions can be found here: [Saferpayofficial](https://github.com/Invertus/saferpayofficial)

 Saferpay - Easy, flexible, secure - The comprehensive e-payment solution from SIX Payment Services for easier and more secure payment in your online shop.